Thursday, 6 June 2024

 ‒ the Maghrebi rasm (mostly/ġāliban) according to Abū Dāʾūd Ibn Naǧāḥ)

-‒ the Maghrebi small replacement vowels for lengthening
+‒ the Maghrebi small fall back vowels for lengthening

 ‒ the Maghrebi subdivision of the thirtieths (but without eighth-ḥizb)